🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 8.7 -- 15 Spain maintains strong constitutional protections for freedom of speech and press, consistent with high-ranking European democratic standards.
+πŸ—£οΈ Freedom of Speech + 8.5 -- 15 Spain has strong constitutional protections for free speech, though extreme hate speech is restricted; Alicante enjoys high freedom.

 🌍 DIGITAL NOMAD COMMUNITY